Monitoring, Delineating and Analysing Shorelines using Remote Sensing

 25:25 - 3.4 Post-Processing the SNAP-processed Radar Imagery using ArcGIS Pro

-Nonetheless, this method can be clubbed/validated with other approaches that make use of Multispectral Imagery which would enable more accurate Shoreline delineation.
+Nonetheless, this approach can be paired or cross-validated with methods that use multispectral imagery, which often yields more accurate shoreline delineation.

 2.4 Extracting Shoreline by using Water Radiometric Index